Hombori: History

 Hombori is an ancient town of the Dogon people; its exact age is unknown.

 After the invasion of the Moroccan Saadi dynasty in 1591, one part of the royal family of Gao established themselves in Hombori.
 The Songhai, now the majority population, later followed the royal refugees to this area.

 Hombori remains a focus of Songhai Empire traditions but was also a strategic point for the conquest of southern Mali by the Songhai successor states.

 Those local villages deeper in the hills (for example Tabi, 30 km away) were never conquered or directly colonised, and retain their traditional cultures.

 The Songhai leadership were largely coopted by the French Colonial administration upon their arrival around 1900, while much of the Dogon community fled to nearby mountains, a process that had earlier begun to escape Moorish slave raids.

 The religion of the community is Islam by a vast majority.
 Sufism and Shiism are the dominant belief systems in the area.

 Some sequences of Souleymane Cissé's film, Yeelen, were shot in Hombori.

+In 2022, the town was the site of a massacre when Malian Armed Forces and Wagner Group mercenaries opened fire at a market in retaliation of a bombing.
+Over 50 civilians were killed and over 500 were arrested.

+During the 2026 Mali offensives, the Salafi Jihadist group Jama'at Nusrat al-Islam wal-Muslimin claimed to have captured the town, which was disputed by pro-government forces.